-To address the challenges of integrating semantics into the enterprise Thematix architects solutions that derive ultimately from a business and information architecture, and which are realized as running code built by Thematix contractors or the client’s own resources.
+To address the challenges of integrating semantics into the enterprise Thematix architects solutions that derive ultimately from a business architecture, and which are realized as running code built by Thematix contractors or the client’s own resources.
 The process is one of ever-greater specificity and definition, as discussed below.

 Many eChannel business processes such as deal development and offer selection will

 involve the analysis and manipulation of complex information about deals, inventory and client preferences.
 Computer support for these processes follows a pattern that is often called “case management”.
 Case management is characterized by a need to manage and view complex information.
 Each case will be different from other cases, and often a path to the resolution of the case is unpredictable in advance.
 Standard process automation is rarely helpful for these processes, but process routing and automated decision making based on case information and business rules typically yield excellent results.

 The Business Architecture is analyzed to identify governance responsibilities and rules for the management of eChannel information and applications across multiple geographies, business units, licensees and business partners.
 The analysis examines the patterns of creation, use and modification of information as it is passed between business capabilities in the course of executing primary business processes.
 In addition, this analysis produces a business level description of information used by activities within the capability.
 The description resembles an SOA service interface definition and is often called a Business SOA.
 It is valuable because it drives the IT SOA, insuring good alignment between the business activities and the IT assets that support them.
 It allows IT to track business changes via changes in Business SOA, replacing a traditional “one-shot” requirements gathering process.